Abstract

 The second factor is an ethnic identity’s cognitive accessibility.
 This refers to how easily it can be activated by individuals, as compared to other, potentially ‘more fitting’ identities (cf. Oakes, 1987: 127–128; Turner, 1987: 54).
 An ethnic identity is accessible if it is available in an individual’s memory, due to prior activation or contextual cues (cf. Hogg and Williams, 2000: 89).
 Hence, ethnic identities will be more salient if they are linked to perceptible attributes that shape individuals’ life chances, such as region of origin, religion and language (Bormann et al., 2017; Hale, 2008).
 Moreover, they will be more salient where political parties make frequent ethnic appeals (Hale, 2008: 39; Liebermann and Singh, 2017).

 Given the durability of ethnic inequalities and cultural markers, these considerations offer a social psychological basis for the view that ethnic identities will be reasonably durable (Hale, 2008; Stewart, 2008).
 However, they do not rule out that their salience can shift under long-term power-sharing.
 To the contrary, they suggest two countervailing mechanisms whereby power-sharing might affect ethnic salience: one whereby power-sharing reduces ethnic salience by decreasing the cognitive fit of ethnic identities; and one whereby it increases ethnic salience by enhancing their cognitive accessibility (see Figure 1).
-As I argue in the next two sections, the first mechanism is activated by power-sharing of any type, whereas the second is closely tied to ethnically based (
+As I argue in the next two sections, the first mechanism is activated by power-sharing of any type, whereas the second is closely tied to ethnically based (corporate) power-sharing institutions.

 Theoretical framework.